canton7/s3-tar-backup/README.md

 `compression` gives the compression type.
-Valid values are `gzip`, `bzip2`, `lzma`, `lzma2`. s3-tar-backup is capable of auto-detecting the format of a previously-backed-up archive, and so changing this value will not invalidate previous backup.
+Valid values are `gzip`, `bzip2`, `lzma`, `lzma2`. s3-tar-backup is capable of auto-detecting the format of a previously-backed-up archive, and so changing this value will not invalidate previous backups.

 `always_full` is an optional key which have have the value `True` or `False`.
-This is used to say that incremental backups should never be used, and is probably only useful when specified inside a profile.
+This is used to say that incremental backups should never be used.

 `source` contains the folders to be backed up.